twinn/ShotTracker/README.md

 ## Goals

 - Detect a Gun shot event.
-- Take series of pictures in the direction of the shot for a sensable duration of time.
 - Post data to webservice that could then triangulate location based other devices reporting in your area and push out notifications.

 ## Contributing